Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: IV. RESULTS AND DISCUSSION

-The pattern of $p_{T}^{2}$ enhancement at low $z$ and high $p_{T}^{2}$, observed in Fig.~\ref{fig:RvzpT}, is often referred to as a type of Cronin effect~\cite{Cronin:1974zm}.
-It was first observed in the measurements by European Muon Collaboration (EMC) ~\cite{EuropeanMuon:1991jmx}, later by the Fermilab E665 experiment~\cite{E665:1995utr}, and further confirmed by HERMES~\cite{HERMES:2011qjb}.
-This behavior is qualitatively similar to the previous measurements, however, in contrast to the published CLAS and HERMES results on charged pions, the largest enhancement is observed at high $p_{T}^{2}$ for lightest nucleus - carbon, and the lowest enhancement for the heaviest nucleus - lead.
-Such nuclear ordering of the Cronin effect qualitatively reminiscent of enhancement of di-hadron pairs at large di-pion invariant mass~\cite{Paul:2022}.
-Cronin effect shows a modest dependence on~$\nu$, which is more pronounced for heavier nuclei compared to the lighter one.
+The pattern of $R_{\pi^{0}}$ enhancement at low $z$ and high $p_{T}^{2}$ is commonly referred to as the Cronin effect~\cite{Cronin:1974zm}.
+It was first observed in measurements by the European Muon Collaboration (EMC)~\cite{EuropeanMuon:1991jmx}, the Fermilab E665 experiment~\cite{E665:1995utr}, and later confirmed by HERMES~\cite{HERMES:2011qjb} and CLAS~\cite{CLAS:2021jhm}.
+The $R_{\pi^{0}}$ behavior reported in this paper is qualitatively similar to the previous HERMES and CLAS measurements of charged pions.
+The GiBUU model provides a good description of the Cronin enhancement, as shown in Fig.~\ref{fig:gibuu} for the case of iron.
+Multiplicity ratios are observed to exceed unity at the lowest values of $z$ and the highest values of $p_{T}^{2}$.
+However, GiBUU predicts a smaller enhancement at low $z$ compared to the data, suggesting that some aspects of the theoretical description at high $p_{T}^{2}$ and low to mid $z$ values are incomplete.
+GiBUU accounts for the Cronin effect through the combined contributions of hadronic multiple scattering, final-state interactions, formation times, and nuclear medium effects such as color transparency and shadowing.

-Theoretically, the Cronin effect has been explained in terms of multiple parton scattering prior to its fragmentation.
-In the limit $z\rightarrow$~1, the lifetime of the propagating quark vanishes as it is not allowed to lose any energy and, thus, cannot accumulate transverse momentum through re-scattering.
-On the other hand, the low $z$ regime pertains to the opposite behavior that leads to the enhancement of transverse momenta.
-Such a scenario also suggests that the attenuation in the limit $z\rightarrow$~1 is purely due to hadron absorption.
-The dependence of the Cronin effect on the nuclear size points to a competition between partonic multiple scattering, which causes enhancement, and hadronic inelastic scattering, which causes suppression.
+In the limit $z\rightarrow$~1, the lifetime of the propagating quark vanishes, as it is not allowed to lose any energy and, therefore, cannot accumulate transverse momentum through re-scattering.
+In contrast, the low $z$ regime corresponds to the opposite behavior, leading to the enhancement of transverse momenta.
+This scenario also suggests that the attenuation in the limit $z\rightarrow$~1 is purely due to hadron absorption.
+The dependence of the Cronin effect on nuclear size points to a competition between partonic multiple scattering, which causes enhancement, and hadronic inelastic scattering, which leads to suppression. \\ The data points that support the findings of this article are published below in Appendix B: Tabulated Multiplicity Ratio Results.

-In this paper, the first differential $\pi^{0}$ multiplicity ratios measurement produced in SIDIS off D, C, Fe and Pb with a 5.014~GeV electron beam and measured with the CLAS detector is presented.
-The results were reported in two sets of bins: $R_{h}$($\nu$,~$z$,~$p_{T}^{2}$) and $R_{h}$($Q^{2}$,~$\nu$,~$z$).
-As expected, the data show a larger suppression of $R_{h}$ for higher atomic number.
-The suppression is constant for moderate $z$ and then decreases rapidly for leading hadrons ($z>$~0.65); the maximum suppression varies from 25$\%$ on carbon to 75$\%$ on lead.
-The multiplicity ratio $R_{h}$ is enhanced for large $p_{T}^{2}$ and small $z$.
-The largest enhancement is observed at high $p_{T}^{2}$ for the lightest nucleus - carbon and the lowest enhancement for the heaviest nucleus - lead.